Nina Williams: Promotion and reception

 Summer Daniels portrayed Nina in the Tekken Tag Tournament 2 live-action trailer "Girl Power" in 2012.
 In 1998, Epoch Co. released a 1/10 scale Nina action figure based on her appearance in Tekken 3, including two plastic swords and one plastic gun.
 An action figure based on her appearance from Tekken 5 was released in 2006; two figures based on her appearance in Death by Degrees were also released that same year.
 Kotabukiya released a bishōjo figure of Nina from Tag Tournament 2 designed by Shunya Yamashita for the 20th anniversary of Tekken in 2014.
 In 2017, Nina was one of the five Tekken characters to receive a Funko Pop.

 Nina has been well received since her debut, and has been routinely praised as one of the sexiest and strongest female characters in video games.
 Gavin Jasper from Den of Geek praised her recurring conflict with Anna, both as siblings and assassins, describing their relationship as very "Batman/Joker and further adding that "Anna makes Nina more interesting by existing, but Anna would be nothing without Nina."
 James Mielke of GMR meanwhile heavily praised her attractiveness and purple jumpsuit outfit, and saw her as deviating from the "myth" of fighting game characters as "two-dimensional cutouts".
 He further felt that her then-upcoming role in Death by Degrees not only would allow her to possibly become "the next great action heroine" but also fill a void they felt existed amongst strong female protagonists in video games at the time.

-In a 2020 retrospective, Caroline O'Donoghue in an article for The Guardian felt that while Nina was often overlooked when it came to the subject of classic female video game characters, she appreciated the character nonethless.
+In a 2020 retrospective, Caroline O'Donoghue in an article for The Guardian felt that while Nina was often overlooked when it came to the subject of classic female video game characters, she appreciated the character nonetheless.
 O'Donoghue stated "It wasn’t just that she was Irish", something she was surprised she had in common with Nina, "it was that I felt as if I knew things about her".
 She emphasized how well the character's story was fleshed out through the course of the series which she described as part "soap opera, anime, drama, toy commercial" that often relied on the player to piece the elements together.
 But even in that context she appreciated how Nina was portrayed as a mother and a character with her own struggles with her family, illustrating her character's particular hero's journey.
 She felt the Tekken franchise juggled these aspects well with their cast, and with it paid did better with the stories of their female characters than other franchises by comparison.